Examples

 2.7.
 Accessing Properties

-The clean OOP model makes accessing hierarchical Class Instance Properties very easy.
+The clean OOP model simplifies access to hierarchical Class Instance Properties.

 self.Smartcard.SmartcardContainer.label

-In CertClient and CertServer it is also possible to access the CertCA Smartcard Properties (Referenced Classes in Class Reference Config) to fill with data drom database inside _get_cert_dbdata_by_id().
+In CertClient and CertServer, it is also possible to access the CertCA’s Smartcard Properties (from Referenced Classes in Class Reference Config) to fill data from the database inside _get_cert_dbdata_by_id():

 self.CertCA.Smartcard.SmartcardContainer.label